debjitpal5040/library/README.md

 # Website

 Welcome to the official website development repository of Dakshineswar Shayak Library.
-Please maintain the repository in a way that makes it easy to update the website.
-Feel free to ask questions and report bugs.
-You are welcome to contribute to the website development.
+This repository is used to develop the website of the library.
+This is an ongoing project developed by a small subset of library members who are just college students with some knowledge in website development.
+This is currently a personal project and as per from the request of the senior members of our library we are developing this and we are not affiliated with any other company.
+We are just a bunch of college students who are working on this project to boost our local library's online presence and to make it more user friendly.
+We are also working on a project to make the library more accessible to everyone.

     Team :- Dakshineswar Shayak Library
+    Developers :- @debjitpal5040 @Soumabha-Banerjee @airlive11

-<b><i>Made via Bootstrap CSS framework</i></b>
+<b><i>Designed via Bootstrap CSS framework</i></b>

 ### A preview of our website is now available ❤️‍🔥.